 Dormitory housing is available for students without families; most student rooms are doubles.
 Cabins, houses, and camps in the mountain communities surrounding Bread Loaf are available for students with families.
-Although the Bread Loaf office provides housing lists, securing off-campus housing is the responsibility of the student.
+Securing off-campus housing is the responsibility of the student.
 Meals for on-campus students are served in the Bread Loaf Inn; off-campus students may pay for individual meals in the Inn.
 The School contracts the services of a local day care center to provide a child-care program for children of students, faculty, and staff.

 Location and Activities

 For those who enjoy outdoor life, Bread Loaf/Vermont is ideally located at the edge of the Green Mountain National Forest.
 A junction with the Long Trail, which winds along the summit of the Green Mountains and extends from southern Vermont to the Canadian border, is a short hike from the School.
 A picnic at the nearby Robert Frost Farm and a tour of the Frost Cabin are popular Bread Loaf traditions, as are dances in the Bread Loaf Barn.
 The extensive campus and nearby lakes and rivers offer many opportunities for recreation.
 A softball and soccer playing field and tennis and volleyball courts are available.
 Running and hiking trails are everywhere.